Henry229/name-card-maker/README.md

 • It's the first project I've used called Database while learning React.

 • The reason why I started this project
-  - I was wonderin how to get data from DB while makeing front-end pages.
+  - I was wondering how to get data from DB while makeing front-end pages.
   - I didn't like pretending to get data by using like 'setTimeout()'.
   - I was wondering how to use Firebase.